 14.)
 Explore the River Walk in San Antonio

-This historic town in Texas is the perfect place to chill out and enjoy a little slice of Texan life.
+This historic city of San Antonio is the perfect place to chill out and enjoy a little slice of Texan life.

 Make sure to explore the River Walk and head inside The Alamo, which is very important within the history of the United States.

 15.)
 Find the Presidential Heads